taurus-org/taurus/doc/source/devel/howto_macros/scan_framework.rst

 scan as an acquisition loop (controlled by the period generator) nested within a motion loop (controlled by the waypoint generator).
-Note that each loop is run on an independent thread, and only limited communication occurs between the two (basically the acquisition starts at the beginning of each movevement and ends when a waypoint is reached).
+Note that each loop is run on an independent thread, and only limited communication occurs between the two (basically the acquisition starts at the beginning of each movement and ends when a waypoint is reached).

 The :class:`~sardana.macroserver.macros.examples.ascanc_demo` macro illustrates